We are committed to protecting your privacy and always act in full compliance with the current UK Data Protection Act.

 8.2 Fees - late finish

-If the ‘entertainer’ (or nominated spokesperson for the ‘entertainer’ as aforementioned) is asked to finish later than the finish time stated in the contract, a ‘late finish’ fee of 10% of the total balance per 30 minutes overrun will be charged.
+If the ‘entertainer’ (or nominated spokesperson for the ‘entertainer’ as aforementioned) is asked to finish later than the finish time stated in the contract, a ‘late finish’ fee of £75 per half hour will be charged.
 This is payable by the ‘hirer’ in cash on the day of the event unless otherwise agreed between the ‘hirer’ and the ‘entertainer’ (or nominated spokesperson for the ‘entertainer’ as aforementioned).
 If a late finish is mutually agreed, it is the responsibility of the ‘hirer’ to ensure that the venue has a suitable licence in place to allow the performance to continue beyond the time stated in the contract.

 8.3 Fees - extended performance

 An ‘extended performance fee’ will apply if the ‘entertainer’ is requested by the ‘hirer’ on the day of the event to perform for longer than the performance time contained in the contract.
-An example would be a request by the ‘hirer’ that the ‘entertainer’ perform a 60 minute set rather than a 45 minute set, which the ‘entertainer’ (or nominated spokesperson for the ‘entertainer’ as aforementioned) agrees to.
-The applicable fee is 25% of the total balance per 30 minutes extended (or 25% of total time) and this is payable by the ‘hirer’ in cash on the day of the event.
+An example would be a request by the ‘hirer’ that the ‘entertainer’ perform a 60 minute set rather than a 30 minute set, which the ‘entertainer’ (or nominated spokesperson for the ‘entertainer’ as aforementioned) agrees to.
+The applicable fee is £75 per 30 minutes extended and this is payable by the ‘hirer’ in cash on the day of the event.